raspberrypilearning/welcome-to-antarctica/en/step_5.md

 ### Make it more accessible

-With the images in place the text is hard to read.
+With the images in place, the text is hard to read.
 This means your website is not as **accessible** as it could be.

-Next you are going to change the colour of the text and add a transparent background.
+Next, you are going to change the colour of the text and add a transparent background.

 --- task ---